British Airways ethnic liveries: Launch and reception

 The adoption of this aircraft livery was seen as a move away from the traditional British image of the carrier.
 BA claimed that the previous Landor Associates scheme carried an air of arrogance and detachment, and insisted that the new tailfins were popular with international travelers.
 In addition to the new tail art, the crest and motto "To Fly.
 To Serve." were dropped from the livery to make the airline appear more "global and caring."
 In his speech at the launch, Chief Executive Robert Ayling declared that BA needed "a corporate identity that will enable [it] to become not just a UK carrier, but a global airline that is based in Britain" and the airline should better reflect the international image of the UK as "friendly, diverse and open to other cultures."
 The total cost of the rebranding was estimated at million, of which m was paid to artists and the Newell and Sorrell design firm.

 The initial rollout consisted of 15 distinct tail art designs.
 Quentin Newark later called the initiative "incredibly brave" and praised the work of Newell and Sorrell as "expressive [and] gleeful".

 Former Prime Minister Margaret Thatcher covered the tailfin of a model 747 painted with Animals and Trees like this one.

 However, they were unpopular with many traditionalists in the UK, despite nine of the designs being inspired by either England, Scotland or Wales.
 Flight crews derided the new designs as "Air Zulu."
 Jonathan Glancey criticised the Utopia project as "muddle-headed and messy - ethnic designs turned into the equivalent of doll's-house wallpaper, things applied but not belonging", failing to give the airline a cohesive identity.
-Glancey added the ethnic designs "had the net effect of trivializing art and design from around the world", comparing their display to the patronising attitude of the colonial era British Empire.
+Glancey added the ethnic designs "had the net effect of trivializing art and design from around the world" and gave the impression that BA was "some sort of well-meaning colonial-era schoolteacher, encouraging "new-caught sullen peoples" to stick their colourful doodles and examples of their beadwork".
 Former Prime Minister Margaret Thatcher showed her displeasure at the designs by covering one of the new tailfins (Animals and Trees) on a model 747 with tissue paper.
 She declared, "We fly the British flag, not these awful things" in 1997.
 Thatcher also indicated with these fins the airline would lose its identity.
 Amongst BA passengers, the highest rate of disapproval for the new designs was registered by business travelers between North America and Great Britain.

 Virgin Atlantic took advantage of the controversy by applying a Union flag scheme to the front end of its aircraft.
 In their own 1999 relaunch, the flag was also applied to the vertical winglets of Virgin Atlantic's aircraft.